 (d) The MOU or EC must demonstrate to ERCOT’s satisfaction through interconnection or similar studies that allowing the generation unit to comply with the alternate requirement will not create a risk to the reliability of the ERCOT System.

+(4) To initiate a new interconnection or maintain an existing interconnection to the ERCOT System, Distributed Generators (DGs) and Non-Settled Transmission Generators (NSTGs) must comply with all applicable requirements in the Protocols, the Planning Guide, the Nodal Operating Guide and Other Binding Documents.

 2.1 DEFINITIONS